-- 1 If Audition is open, close it without saving.
-Open the program, choose File > Open, navigate to the Lesson04 folder, and open the file NarrationNeedsHelp.wav. - 2 Click an Effects Rack insert's right arrow button, and choose Amplitude and Compression > Speech Volume Leveler.

-- 3 Bypass the effect, and listen to the file all the way through.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file NarrationNeedsHelp.wav. - 2 Click an Effects Rack insert's right arrow, and choose Amplitude and Compression > Speech Volume Leveler. - 3 Bypass the effect, and listen to the file all the way through.
 Note the two quiet parts where the narration says, "Most importantly, you need to maintain good backups of your data" and "Recovering that data will be a long and expensive process."
 The rest is at a reasonable volume.
-You'll use the Speech Volume Leveler to match the levels. - 4 Select the audio that says, "Most importantly, you need to maintain good backups of your data."
+You'll use the Speech Volume Leveler to match the levels.

+- 4 Select the audio that says, "Most importantly, you need to maintain good backups of your data."
 Move the Speech Volume Leveler sliders for Target Volume Level and Leveling Amount all the way to the left, and then enable the effect. - 5 Click the Transport Loop button, and then click Play. - 6 Move the Leveling Amount slider to the right while observing the Input and Output meters in the Effects Rack panel.
-As you move the slider to the right, the output will become louder than the input.
+As you move the slider to the right, the output will become louder than the input during softer sections.
 Choose a value of about 60 for now.
 The output will peak at around -6dB. - 7 Select the audio that says, "If all your precious music is stored on a hard drive," loop it and play it.
-Adjust the Target Volume Level until the peaks match the peaks you saw in step 6.
+Adjust the Target Volume Level until the output peaks match the peaks you saw in step 6.
 The slider should be around -19dB. - 8 Double-click on the waveform to select it all, and then listen.
-There should be fewer volume variations between the soft and loud sections. - 9 Click the disclosure triangle next to the Advanced options to reveal two more settings. - 10 To even out levels even further, enable the compressor and move the Threshold to the left (more negative numbers) to produce a consistent, natural sound. - 11 High Leveling Amount settings can bring up low-level noise, and the Noise Gate can compensate for this.
-To best hear how this works, with the Leveling Amount at the default setting of 100, select the audio between 2 and 6 seconds, and loop it. - 12 Note that the noise becomes very prominent in the space between "data" and "if."
-Select the Noise Gate, and move the Noise Offset slider all the way to the right (25dB).
+There should be fewer volume variations between the soft and loud sections. - 9 Click the disclosure triangle next to the Advanced options to reveal two more settings. - 10 To even out levels even further, enable the compressor and move the Threshold to the left (more negative numbers) to produce a consistent, natural sound. - 11 High Leveling Amount settings often amplify low-level noise, and the Noise Gate can compensate for this.
+To best hear how this works, with the Leveling Amount at the default setting of 100, select the audio between 2 and 6 seconds, and loop it.
+Note that the noise becomes very prominent in the space between "data" and "if." - 12 Select the Noise Gate, and move the Noise Offset slider all the way to the right (25dB).
 This doesn't eliminate the noise but reduces it considerably.
-Move the Leveling Amount back to 60, and the noise goes away. - 13 Click the power button to bypass and enable the Speech Volume Leveler a few times so you can hear how the effect alters the sound.
+Move the Leveling Amount back to 60, and the noise goes away. - 13 Double-click in the waveform to select the entire file.
+Click the power button to bypass and enable the Speech Volume Leveler a few times so you can hear how the effect alters the sound.
 Observe the meters, and see if further tweaking can help create a more consistent output.
-For this particular file, a setting with Compressor and Noise Gate off, Target Volume Level at -18dB, and a Leveling Amount of 50% seems about optimum.
+For this particular file, a setting with Compressor and Noise Gate off, Target Volume Level at -18dB, and a Leveling Amount of 50% seems about optimum. - 14 To see how this process affects the file's waveform, click the Show Preview Editor button in the Editor panel's upper-right corner.
+This splits the waveform into two views: the upper view is the original file, and the lower view is what the file will look like after being processed.
+Note that the lower waveform is much more consistent.